 Incitāta semel prōclīvī lābuntur sustinērīque nūllō modō possunt. (id.
 4.42)

-If once given a push, they slide down rapidly and can in no way be checked.
+given a push, they slide down rapidly and can in no way be checked.

 [Present General: sī incitāta sunt]